 About the National Collegiate Athletic Association

-The NCAA saw a sizeable amount of growth in the 1950s, and after some issues between the 1960s and 1980s, the league expanded again in the 1990s and 2000s.
-Today, ten Metro Manila teams make up the NCAA as the association plays its 95th season to date.
+The NCAA saw a sizable amount of growth in the 1950s, and after some issues between the 1960s and 1980s, the league expanded again in the 1990s and 2000s.
+Today, 10 Metro Manila teams make up the NCAA.

 Ten teams make up the NCAA in the Philippines.
-Like the UAAP, all the teams are located in Metro Manila.
+Like the rival collegiate UAAP league, all its teams are located in Metro Manila.

 - Arellano University Chiefs